axie123/axie123/README.md

 - 👋 Hi, I’m @axie123
 - 👀 I’m interested in RL, ML, AI, computer vision, and autonomous systems
 - 🌱 I’m currently studying at the University of Toronto in Canada.
-- 💞️ I’m looking to collaborate on AI and ML research projects.
+- 💞️ I’m looking for full-time SWE and ML positions in industry, and AI research positions at other institutions.
 - 📫 How to reach me: contact me at ruo.cxie@gmail.com

 <!---